TylerKirby/smart-plant/analytics-server/README.md

 3. Install the dependencies: `pip install -r requirements.txt`
 4. Start the server: `python app.py`

 The server will be hosted at `http://localhost:5000` when running locally.
-See `http://localhost:8000/docs` for available endpoints.